Gender Studies Undergraduate Certificate

 - GS 2102 Introduction to Gender Studies

-- GS 3033 Sexuality and Gender Theory or other 3000-5000 level course in feminist or gender theory
+- GS 4100 Introduction to Feminist and Gender Theory, GS 4600 Masculinities, or other upper-division course in feminist or gender theory.

 - Capstone Experience: Students must complete a final research project or practicum.
 The Capstone requirement may be satisfied by GS 4352 Independent Study in Gender Studies, GS 4353 Internship in Gender Studies, or by a 4000-level Gender Studies course or other 4000-level seminar where student completes a final research and writing project that focuses on gender studies.